nguyntony/master-the-coding-interview/LinkedLists/README.md

 JS is a language with automated garbage collection, if there is not a pointer pointing to that value, it will be deleted.

+## ☁️ Doubly Linked Lists
+Similar to the singly linked lists but it links to the node before it.
+So there are two pointers, not just one that keeps pointing to the next value but another pointer that links to the previous node.

+This is important because it will allow us to traverse our lists backwards.

+## ☁️ Singly vs Doubly
+- singly is appropriate when you are being conscious of memory and it is good for fast insertion and deletion.
+- doubly requires more memory or storage because of the pointer of the previous property.